King Charles II

 Children's books about Charles II and the Stuarts

 Find out more

-- Fid out more about The Great Fire that occurred during Charles II’s reign
+- Information about the Great Fire that occurred during Charles II’s reign

 - Find out about how Charles hid in a tree after his defeat by Parliamentarian forces at the Battle of Worcester, 1651 by looking through paintings commissioned to tell the story of his escape